marvync/Microcavities-Dispersion-Quantitative-Analysis/README.md

 The postprocessing jupyter notebook was exclusively used to analise dispersion in microcavities.

-Both script were used to produce figures in the next papers:
+Both script were used to produce figures in the next articles:

 - Inga, M., Fujii, L., Palhares, J. H. Q., Ferlauto, A. S., Marques, F. C., Alegre, T. P. M., & Wiederhecker, G. S. (2020).
 Alumina coating for dispersion management in ultra-high Q microresonators.
 APL Photonics 5, 116107 (2020).
 [Link](https://aip.scitation.org/doi/10.1063/5.0028839)